adobe/spectrum-web-components/README.md

 ### Screenshot Testing

 Visual regressions are tracked via screenshot testing powered by Puppeteer.
-There are _two_ types of visual testing built into this library: those that should only be run in CircleCI to power the continuous integreation workflow and those that can be run on your local machine.
+There are _two_ types of visual testing built into this library: those that should only be run in CircleCI to power the continuous integration workflow and those that can be run on your local machine.
 Due to the font metrics not being identical, it is difficult to rely on screenshot based testing across OSes, so if you'd like to leverage these tests to manage changes you are making, be sure to create a local baseline before you start to develop.

 To create a baseline, and then later compare the current state of the repo to it, use the following commands: